revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Ideally, we should not do that.
-All the JUnit test methods have a void return type.
-If we change the return type then the test method would not be considered a test method and would be ignored during the execution of tests.
+Ideally, we should not do that.All the JUnit test methods have a void return type.If we change the return type then the test method would not be considered a test method and would be ignored during the execution of tests.

 </blockquote>
 </details>

 ---

-47. When you should run the JUnit test, Is there any particular time interval between each run?
+47.When you should run the JUnit test, Is there any particular time interval between each run?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-No there is no time constraint.
-A JUnit test needs to run whenever there is a change in the source code.
-This ensures that the new change passes through all the tests.
+No there is no time constraint.A JUnit test needs to run whenever there is a change in the source code.This ensures that the new change passes through all the tests.

 </blockquote>
 </details>

 ---

-48. What is the annotation we have in JUnit 5 as a replacement for @Rule in JUnit 4?
+48.What is the annotation we have in JUnit 5 as a replacement for @Rule in JUnit 4?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)